maximelehericy/nextcloud-docker-test-env/README.md

 Docker compose does an interesting thing when launching a set of servives: it prefixes all the services with a project label, so it is easy to know which containers are siblings.
 If not specified, a random name is applied, but we will prpfit from that feature to name our different test instances: nc1, nc2, nc3, test, tutorial, sse, etc.

-#### prepare the yaml files for the services

-#### structure the directory if you need to map volumes

-#### run docker compose up

-#### add an entry for the new service in your /etc/hosts file

-#### tweak the nc.conf file for the reverseproxy to serve the newly created container

-#### open your browser and access the service !

-# going further

-## list of usefull services

-- adminer: web based database client
-- stalwart-mail: mail server
-- keycloak: to enable sso
-- all the galaxy of services around nextcloud:
-  - nextcloud talk hpb
-  - nextcloud talk recording backend
-  - openproject
-  - whiteboard
-  - appapi
-  - collabora
-  - onlyoffice

-## what it is possible to test

-- federation (files and talk)
-- global scale
-- database clustering, replication...
-- server-side encryption
-- oidc, saml
-- e2ee